zfl926/calendar-java-objects/README.md

 calendar.sortCalendar();

 //prints the results of the great circle distance of the calendar
-//also stores results in the COMMENT field of the respective Vevent calendar.printGreatCircleDistance();
+//stores results in the COMMENT field of the respective Vevent calendar.printGreatCircleDistance();

 //exports the calendar including whatever changes were made to it